 Meetings with the leadership of the three principal Tahltan communities of Dease Lake, Iskut, and Telegraph Creek, as well as the Tahltan Central Government and Tahltan National Development Corporation, occur in the spring and fall of each year in Dease Lake, prior to and post each season’s exploration, and at other times and in other locations as may be desirable.
 These meetings are intended to keep the Tahltan community and leadership well informed of the Company’s plans and the results of its exploration activities.
 The Company also annually signs a Communications Agreement with the Tahltan Nation, which supports open dialogue and information sharing with respect to the Company’s exploration programs on Tahltan Traditional Territory.

 The Company continues to place great emphasis on the training and employment of members of the Tahltan community and the channeling wherever possible of business opportunities toward Tahltan-owned businesses and entrepreneurs, where goods and services are available in a timely manner and on competitive terms.
 The Company also strongly encourages and actively assists its non-Tahltan vendors with the hiring of Tahltan personnel across a broad spectrum of occupations.
-In support of these priorities Company management also annually attends the Dease Lake Job Fair, the most recent of which occurred on March 9-10, 2018.

-The Company has also been actively supporting a range of community events, including hockey teams and tournaments, Christmas parties, and a Tahltan Youth Council initiative called Teni Mehodihi (Trail That We Know) which, among other activities, maintains the historical trail between Iskut and Telegraph Creek, and helps Tahtlan students learn about exploration, geology, and the flora and fauna of the Tzasia Valley which the Saddle prospect occupies.
+In past years, the Company has also been actively supporting a range of community events, including hockey teams and tournaments, Christmas parties, and a Tahltan Youth Council initiative called Teni Mehodihi (Trail That We Know) which, among other activities, maintains the historical trail between Iskut and Telegraph Creek, and helps Tahtlan students learn about exploration, geology, and the flora and fauna of the Tzasia Valley which the Saddle prospect occupies.
 Related to this, the Company is also supporting a collaborative research project, organized by a Tahltan UBC mining engineering student and involving UBC, NSERC and several other Tahltan youth, to assess the potential of medicinal plants naturally occurring on the Saddle target area for their potential to serve as vectors to metal deposits.

 In concert with the foregoing activities and initiatives, the Company has moved to proactively address matters of concern to the community.
 Working with the Chief Gold Commissioner for the Province of British Columbia, in 2017 the Company initiated, supported the establishment, and donated lands toward the creation of a ‘No Registration Reserve’ over more than 844 hectares of valley bottom lands adjacent to the village of Iskut, thereby creating an enhanced, permanent buffer zone around the Iskut reserve and village.